 Do not rely on test results from a neighbouring house or dwellings in your neighbourhood.
 Radon concentration may vary widely between houses, even if they are close to each other.

-You can measure radon concentration in your house by yourself or hire a professional for about $80 to $100.
+You can measure radon concentration in your house by yourself or hire a professional.

-To obtain a list of professionals certified to measure radon in Québec, use the search tool provided by the Canadian National Radon Proficiency Program (C-NRPP).
-This certification program is recognised by Health Canada and the Ministère de la Santé et des Services sociaux du Québec.
 To measure radon concentration levels in your house by yourself, you need to get a dosimeter and use it according to the manufacturer’s instructions.
-It will cost you about $40 to purchase a dosimeter and to have the results analysed by a lab.
+It will cost you about $45 to purchase a dosimeter and to have the results analysed by a lab.

 You can get a dosimeter the following ways: